chengahtung/rag_minimal/README.md

 ## ❔ Why I Built This

+- As a software developer, understanding/analyzing a codebase can be time-consuming.
+After studying complex code, I often take notes to document its behavior and workflow to avoid reanalyzing.
-I often forget where I store notes across multiple folders and drives.
+- I often forget where I store notes across multiple folders and drives.
-Hunting through them wastes time, causes duplicate notes, and interrupts my workflow.
+- Hunting through them wastes time, causes duplicate notes, and interrupts my workflow.

 RAG Minimal was created to solve this problem — a lightweight tool that lets you **locate your local notes instantly**.
 It also helps you **rediscover information you’ve already captured**, so you can work smarter, not harder.